tienduy-nguyen/thehackingproject/week4/day4/README.md

   gem 'pry'
   ```
 5. Use command `bundle install` to install all the gem dependencies.
-6. To launch the program, tape `ruby app.rb`
+6. To launch the program, tap `ruby app.rb`

 ## Introduction game Tic Tac Toe